Einstein in the United States

 I met a man who took a photo of Einstein in 1947 which is now in the public domain.
 His name was Orren Jack Turner.
 He took a photo of me with my father the day before my commencement 1961.
 Einstein used to make mistakes in his income tax reports, but the IRS (U.S. tax agency) did not raise problems.

-- Albert Abraham Michelson was born in 1852 and came to the United States from
+- Albert Abraham Michelson was born in Poland in 1852 and came to the